-East Lancashire is very fortunate to be the home of several real ale breweries, which range in size from large national suppliers Thwaites, smaller micro-breweries including the latest addition to the area Northern Whisper in the Rossendale Valley, as well as the nano-brewery Snaggletooth.
-Between them they brew many fine cask conditioned ales, including some former Champion Beer of Britain winners, whilst also embracing the craft keg beer market.
+East Lancashire is very fortunate to be the home of around 20 real ale breweries.
+These range in size from national suppliers Moorhouses & Thwaites, smaller micro-breweries including Hopstar & Northern Whisper, as well as the nano/pico breweries The Folly Brewery, Hop Doctor & Snaggletooth.
+Between them they brew many fine cask conditioned ales, including some former Champion Beer of Britain winners, whilst also embracing the craft & keg beer market.

 Tel: 01200 447331

 Steven and Linda Pickles, who used to run Picks Brewery in Accrington, created a new home brew brewery and tap bar in Earby in late 2020, after installing a 5-barrel plant which was previously at the Whitstable Brewery in Kent.